amckennafoster/nbidata/docs/curation/curation.md

 If the author's ORCID is unknown, leave blank.

+#### Author contact email
+This is especially important if the author chooses to embargo data and is also useful if errors are found in the report or data in the future.

 #### Basic Description
 Paste in the abstract of the researcher report and include any other relevant information.

-#### Subject
-Enter the url for the study subject (species studied) if one exists.
-Use the [Global Biodiversity Inforamtion Facility](https://www.gbif.org/) to find the url.
-- If the subject is not represented on GBIF, use the lowest taxonomic term available and include your subject's species name as a keyword.
-- If there are many subjects, include the lowest taxonomic term that describes them all (e.g. [https://www.gbif.org/species/6163](https://www.gbif.org/species/6163) for a study on spiders in the family Thomisidae).

 #### File Description
 List the name of each file being uploaded, including the file extension (e.g. wormData.csv).
 If necessary, include a description that would help a user know what the file contains.
 This is helpful there are many files and the file names do not fully convey their contents.

 This list will be used by the NBI Uploader to confirm they have the right files to upload.
 It will also be included in the Description field on the Repository.

+#### Subject
+Enter the url for the study subject (species studied) if one exists.
+Use the [Global Biodiversity Inforamtion Facility](https://www.gbif.org/) to find the url.
+- If the subject is not represented on GBIF, use the lowest taxonomic term available and include your subject's species name as a keyword.
+- If there are many subjects, include the lowest taxonomic term that describes them all (e.g. [https://www.gbif.org/species/6163](https://www.gbif.org/species/6163) for a study on spiders in the family Thomisidae).

+#### Kingdom
+Choose the kingdom that the subject of the study is classified in.
+If the study focuses on subjects in more than one kingdom, add another kingdom as an additional keyword in the free text box at the end of the page.
+This will help users find all NBI studies related to plants or animals or fungi.

+#### Group
+This list is sourced from the original NBI list of grants.
+It is a 'folksonomy' and is useful for grouping reserach outputs into general subjects of study.

 #### Study Type
 Study type is how the collected data is analyzed or what it produces.
 Examples include: checklist, species survey, genetic analysis, species-area curve, etc.

-#### Locations
+#### Locations -Geography and Specific Location
 General Geography
 - The General Geography locations are the islands or other land masses, please choose as appropriate to the study.